trailofbits/DrLojekyll/docs/Grammar.md

 // type is not marked as transparent, then the compiler will emit code that deduplicates
 // and interns equal instances so that all uses are identical.
 foreign_decl_pragmas: "@transparent" ;

+// Marks this type has having a unique "null" or "false"-like value (e.g. nullptr for
+// pointer types in C++).
+When a type has a null value, it allows the Dr. Lojekyll
+// compiler to rely on that instead of wrapping values in optional structures.
+foreign_decl_pragmas: "@nullable" ;
 foreign_decl_pragmas: ;

 foreign_decl: "#foreign" foreign_type_name "." ;